 “Sustainability” is certainly a buzzword these days!
 With sustainable development, and specifically our focus on the UN Sustainable Development goals, we aim to shine a light on the ways in which sustainability plays a crucial role in the success of development work being done in developing areas.
 The UN Sustainable Development goals (the “Global Goals”) identify the key focus areas for all countries, with the aim of eradicating poverty in all its forms and dimensions, including extreme poverty, and to heal and protect the planet.
 The Global Goals acknowledge the interdependence of each element and the need to work together to be successful.
 So much of the charitable and development work we see calls for donations to address immediate and short-term needs.
 This is certainly important - and something that many organisations excel at.
 We at Team Impact are in a unique position to bring awareness to issues in a unique way, by telling the untold stories and empowering grassroots organisations to demonstrate the power of their work that may seem to fly under the radar but has the ability to change and improve the lives of communities for generations to come.
 With this understanding, our Impact Runners are empowered to be ambassadors for these causes and broaden the impact beyond the reach of these small and mighty organisations.
 Tackling the root causes of their pressing issues, our charity and NGO partners have the patience and determination to address the multiple dimensions of sustainable development for the sake of a better world for generations to come.

-We ask that each Impact Runner fundraise a minimum of GBP1,000 in support of the host country’s NGOs/ charities.
+For our Gloabl Races we ask that each Impact Runner sets themselves at least GBP1,000 as a target to support of the host country’s NGOs/ charities.
 These partners of ours are incredibly supportive of us, providing their time and sometimes resources including supporting us with volunteers on race day, and the fundraising generated through the collective effort is incredibly valuable in helping them to achieve their organisation’s goals.
 If you’d like to support another charity in addition to our local partners, please go ahead and do so!
 We’d love to learn more about other causes our Impact Runners support, and the broader impact of our collective, so please help by sharing information with us on this if you’re able.
 If you know of a charity that would like to work with Impact Marathon Series, please contact us and we’d love to learn more about it!
+Our LOCAL x Impact events don't fall under this same requirement - we are testing new ways to shake up the event fundraising model and these are the perfect testing ground - so please, jump on board our crazy ideas and let's see what works and has the biggest impact.

 Impact Marathon Series works with grassroots charities making sustainable positive change in their communities.
 We look for organizations which support the Global Goals and can benefit greatly from the level of fundraising we bring.